fan2goa1/kaggle-ICR/README.md

 This is my first time to participate in a kaggle expert competition, which challenges me a lot.
 Below I introduce my final code and summarize the experience.
 Also, I write down the detailed actions that I have taken for this competition by day in the second part.

+## Enviroment Setup
+All packages used in this competition except tabpfn are common used.
+So if you don't have any of them, please run '''pip install xxx''' or '''conda install''' to install it.

+I use TabPFN model in this competition, you can download the package from [this Github link](https://github.com/kashif/TabPFN) and import it in your code.

 ## Experience and Results
 ### Day 1